watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 To use ELSER for text expansion queries on chunked texts, you need to build an ingest pipeline with a chunking processor that uses the ELSER model.

-NOTE: ELSER model is not enabled by default, and you can enable it in Kibana, following the [download-deploy-elser instructions](https://www.elastic.co/guide/en/machine-learning/8.11/ml-nlp-elser.html#download-deploy-elser).
+NOTE: ELSER model is not enabled by default, and you can enable it in Kibana, following the [download-deploy-elser instructions](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html#download-deploy-elser).
-Depending on your Elasticsearch version, you can choose to deploy either ELSER v1 or v2 model.
-The following steps and commands are based on ELSER v1 model, but you can find what change is needed for ELSER v2 in the notes of each step.
+Depending on your Elasticsearch version, you can choose to deploy either ELSER v1 or v2 model. `.elser_model_2_linux-x86_64` is an optimized version of the ELSER v2 model and is preferred to use if it is available.
+Otherwise, use `.elser_model_2` for the regular ELSER v2 model or `.elser_model_1` for ELSER v1.

 ### Update the index mappings of your web crawler
 Define your web crawler index name as an environment variable: